sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 Keeping too many old samples increases memory requirements and processing time, but allows better accuracy.

-Here are the optimal hyperperameters.
+Here are the optimal hyperparameters.
 |Old Data Per Batch| New Data Per Batch |
 |--|--|
 | Equal proportion of all tasks retained to use for next round.
 About 11,990 old tasks saved for use in next round throughout process. | About 11,990 new task observations used in each round.  |

+Here are the pros and cons of changing the hyperparameters.
 || Increase Observations | Decrease Obersvations |
 |--|--|--|
 |**Pros** | Increase in accuracy. | Increase in speed and efficiency.|
 |**Cons** | High memory use and slow runtimes.| Decrease in performance.

-... example stats and graphics ...

 Keeping less old samples uses less memory and processing time, but causes a decrease in accuracy.

-... example stats and graphics ...

 Finding the sweet spot allows efficient use of memory and processing time.
 It also still provides much improved performance over the naive training model.

-... example stats and graphics ...

 ## Elastic Weight Consolidation